BayleyB/Spotify-Gesture-Control/High_Level_Design.md

-# Module Overview

-## Module Name: spotify_functions.py
+Module Name: spotify_functions.py

-### Primary Objectives:
+**Primary Objectives:**
-This module provides functions for interacting with the Spotify API.
-It allows users to retrieve their username, adjust volume, control playback (play/pause, skip to next song, go back to previous song), and perform other related operations.
+The module provides functions to interact with the Spotify API for music playback control.
+It allows adjusting volume, play/pause music, skip songs, and retrieve the connected user's Spotify username.

-### Critical Functions:
+**Critical Functions:**
 1. `get_user()`: Retrieves the connected user's Spotify username.
-2. `adjust_volume(vol_percent)`: Adjusts the volume to a given percentage value (0-100).
+2. `adjust_volume(vol_percent)`: Adjusts the volume of music playback to a given percentage.
-3. `play_pause()`: Determines the playback status and either plays or pauses the music accordingly.
+3. `play_pause()`: Starts or pauses the music playback based on the current status.
 4. `next_song()`: Skips to the next song in the queue.
-5. `prev_song()`: Goes back to the previous song.

-### Key Variables:
-- `SPOTIPY_CLIENT_ID`: Spotify API client ID.
-- `SPOTIPY_CLIENT_SECRET`: Spotify API client secret.
-- `SPOTIPY_REDIRECT_URI`: Redirect URI for Spotify authorization.
-- `scope`: Defines the required permissions for the Spotify API.

-### Interdependencies:
-This module relies on the Spotify library and the Spotify API for its functionality.

-### Core vs. Auxiliary Operations:
-The core operations of this module include retrieving the user's username, controlling playback, and adjusting volume.
-Other operations, such as skipping to the next or previous song, can be considered auxiliary.

-### Operational Sequence:
-The module starts by importing necessary libraries and defining the required variables.
-Then, it creates a Spotify object for API interaction.
-The functions can be called in any order based on user requirements.

-### Performance Aspects:
-The performance of this module depends on the network speed and the response time of the Spotify API.
-It is important to ensure a stable internet connection for optimal performance.

-### Reusability:
-This module can be easily reused in different projects or applications that require integration with the Spotify API.
-The functions can be called independently or combined with other functionalities as needed.

-## Module Name: gesture_recognition.py

-### Primary Objectives:
-The purpose of this module is to perform gesture recognition using the Mediapipe library and control Spotify functions based on the detected gestures.

-### Critical Functions:
-- `start_capture()`: This function is responsible for capturing frames from the webcam, detecting hand landmarks, and performing gesture recognition.
-It also controls the volume, play/pause, and next/previous song actions in Spotify.

-### Key Variables:
-- `font`: Stores the font type for displaying text on the frame.
-- `ui_color`: Stores the color for displaying UI elements on the frame.
-- `mp_hand_drawing`: A module from the Mediapipe library that helps with drawing hand landmarks.
-- `mp_hands`: A module from the Mediapipe library for hand tracking.
-- `mediaCap`: Represents the video capture feed from the webcam.
-- `max_distance`: Stores the maximum distance between thumb and index finger tips for volume control.
-- `play_pause_active`: Indicates whether the play/pause action is currently active.
-- `next_prev_active`: Indicates whether the next/previous song action is currently active.

-### Interdependencies:
-This module depends on the following components:
-- `mediapipe`: Used for hand tracking and drawing hand landmarks.
-- `spotify_functions`: Used for controlling Spotify functions such as volume, play/pause, and next/previous song.

-### Core vs. Auxiliary Operations:
-- Core operations: Hand tracking, gesture recognition, and controlling Spotify functions.
-- Auxiliary operations: Drawing UI elements on the frame and capturing frames from the webcam.

-### Operational Sequence:
-1. Capture a frame from the webcam.
-2. Process the frame by performing hand detection and landmark tracking using Mediapipe.
-3. Determine the finger positions and gestures based on the detected landmarks.
-4. Control Spotify functions such as volume, play/pause, and next/previous song based on the recognized gestures.
-5. Draw the hand landmarks and UI elements on the frame.
-6. Display the processed frame.
-7. Repeat steps 1-6 until the user exits the program.

-### Performance Aspects:
-- The module uses real-time video processing, which may require sufficient computational resources.
-- The performance depends on the speed and accuracy of hand detection and landmark tracking provided by the Mediapipe library.
-- The module may experience latency or inaccuracies in gesture recognition depending on the webcam's frame rate and lighting conditions.

-### Reusability:
-- The module can be reused for other applications that require gesture recognition and control of Spotify functions.
-- It may require modifications to adapt to different gesture sets or control different applications.
-- The module can be integrated into larger systems or projects that involve real-time gesture-based interaction.

-## Module Name: main.py

-### Primary Objectives:
-The main objective of this module is to facilitate gesture control for a user and interact with Spotify functions.

-### Critical Functions:
-- `get_user()`: This function is imported from the `spotify_functions` module and is responsible for retrieving the username to trigger account authentication.
-- `start_capture()`: This function is imported from the `gesture_recognition` module and is responsible for initiating the capturing of gestures.

-### Key Variables:
-- `username`: This variable stores the username obtained from the `get_user()` function.

-### Interdependencies:
-This module depends on the `gesture_recognition` and `spotify_functions` modules to access the necessary functions.

-### Core vs. Auxiliary Operations:
-The core operations of this module include retrieving the username and starting gesture capture.
-Auxiliary operations may include any additional functions or tasks related to the main objectives.

-### Operational Sequence:
-The operational sequence of this module involves first obtaining the username using `get_user()`, then printing the username, and finally starting the gesture capturing process using `start_capture()`.

-### Performance Aspects:
-The performance aspects of this module depend on the efficiency of the imported functions from the `gesture_recognition` and `spotify_functions` modules.
-Any performance considerations related to gesture recognition or Spotify interaction should be taken into account.

-### Reusability:
-This module can be reusable and adaptable for different users by modifying the `get_user()` function to retrieve different usernames.
-Additionally, the module can be reused in other projects requiring gesture control and integration with Spotify by importing the necessary functions and modifying the operational sequence as needed.

----
+5. `prev_song()`: Goes back to the previous song in the queue.

+**Key Variables:**
+1. `SPOTIPY_CLIENT_ID`: Spotify API client ID.
+2. `SPOTIPY_CLIENT_SECRET`: Spotify API client secret.
+3. `SPOTIPY_REDIRECT_URI`: Redirect URI for the Spotify API.
+4. `scope`: Scope of Spotify API access.
+5. `p`: Spotipy object for interacting with the Spotify API.

+**Interdependencies:**
+This module depends on the Spotipy library and the Spotify API for proper functionality.

+**Core vs. Auxiliary Operations:**
+Core operations include adjusting volume, play/pause, skipping songs, and retrieving the user's username.
+The creation of the Spotipy object is an auxiliary operation.

+**Operational Sequence:**
+1. Create the Spotipy object.
+2. Retrieve the connected user's Spotify username.
+3. Adjust the volume of music playback.
+4. Start or pause the music playback.
+5. Skip to the next song.
+6. Go back to the previous song.

+**Performance Aspects:**
+The module's performance relies on the Spotipy library and the Spotify API.
+The functions are simple and shouldn't significantly impact performance.

+**Reusability:**
+This module is designed to be reusable and adaptable for projects requiring Spotify API integration for music playback control.

+Module Name: gesture_recognition.py

+**Primary Objectives:**
+The module recognizes hand gestures and uses them to control Spotify music playback.

+**Critical Functions:**
+The main function of the module is `start_capture()`, which captures webcam frames, detects hand landmarks, recognizes gestures, and controls Spotify playback.

+**Key Variables:**
+- `mp_hand_drawing`: Variable for drawing hand landmarks.
+- `mp_hands`: Variable for hand tracking.
+- `mediaCap`: Variable for webcam capture feed.
+- `max_distance`: Variable for volume control.
+- `play_pause_active`: Boolean variable to avoid repeated play/pause actions.
+- `next_prev_active`: Boolean variable to avoid repeated next/prev song actions.
+- `finger_tip_ids`: List of finger tip landmarks (excluding thumb).
+- `finger_count`: Dictionary tracking the number of fingers up on each hand.
+- `finger_up`: Dictionary detecting finger status (up or down) in captured frames.
+- `ui_color`: Variable defining UI element color.
+- `font`: Variable defining UI element font.

+**Interdependencies:**
+The module relies on the mediapipe library for hand landmark detection and the spotify_functions module for Spotify playback control.

+**Core vs. Auxiliary Operations:**
+The core operation is gesture recognition and Spotify playback control, while there are no auxiliary operations.

+**Operational Sequence:**
+The `start_capture()` function captures webcam frames, processes them for hand detection, recognizes gestures, and controls Spotify playback.

+**Performance Aspects:**
+Module performance depends on computer speed, webcam quality, and a stable internet connection for Spotify playback control.

+**Reusability:**
+The module can be adapted for reuse by modifying gestures or using hand landmarks for other purposes.

+Module Name: main.py

+**Primary Objectives:**
+The module enables gesture control for a Spotify account by utilizing the functions from gesture_recognition and spotify_functions modules.

+**Critical Functions:**
+- `get_user()`: Prompts the user to enter their Spotify account username.
+- `start_capture()`: Captures user gestures using the webcam until the program is stopped.

+**Key Variables:**
+- `username`: Stores the user's Spotify account username obtained from `get_user()`.

+**Interdependencies:**
+The module depends on the gesture_recognition and spotify_functions modules for their functions.

+**Core vs. Auxiliary Operations:**
+The core operation is enabling gesture control for a Spotify account, while prompting the user and capturing gestures are auxiliary operations.

+**Operational Sequence:**
+The module imports required modules, prompts the user to enter their Spotify account username, and starts capturing gestures using `start_capture()`.

+**Performance Aspects:**
+Module performance relies on webcam quality, computer processing power, and the speed and accuracy of gesture recognition.

+**Reusability:**
+The module can be reused for any Spotify account by prompting the user to enter their account username.
+Gesture_recognition and spotify_functions modules may require modification if gestures or Spotify API changes.

+Module Overview:

+1. spotify_functions.py:
+   - **Primary Responsibilities:** Provides functions to interact with the Spotify API for music playback control.
+   - **Interaction Points:** Spotify API, Spotipy library.
+   - **Architectural Layer:** Application Layer.
+   - **Role:** Handles Spotify API integration and provides essential functions for music playback control.

+2. gesture_recognition.py:
+   - **Primary Responsibilities:** Recognizes hand gestures and uses them to control Spotify music playback.
+   - **Interaction Points:** Mediapipe library (hand detection), spotify_functions module.
+   - **Architectural Layer:** Presentation Layer.
+   - **Role:** Handles gesture recognition using hand landmarks and facilitates Spotify playback control.

+3. main.py:
+   - **Primary Responsibilities:** Enables gesture control for a Spotify account by utilizing functions from gesture_recognition and spotify_functions modules.
+   - **Interaction Points:** gesture_recognition module, spotify_functions module.
+   - **Architectural Layer:** Presentation Layer.
+   - **Role:** Orchestrates the process of enabling gesture control, including capturing user gestures and authenticating the Spotify account.

+Note: The architectural layer assignment is based on the provided information and may vary depending on the overall system architecture.

 ## Flow Map (Py)